 There are three basic ways to charge.
 The first is with what is referred to as Level 1 charging.
 Basically a slow trickle on a common 115 V circuit similar to the one in any home.
 This type of charging location is by far the least expensive to provide, and it can deliver roughly 3 miles of range per hour the vehicle is plugged in.

 Last is what some folks call “Level 3.”
 This is DC fast charging and not all EVs can accept such a charge, though more and more new models will.
 This is the “best scenario” charging that is often discussed.
 Whenever you hear something like “Up to 80% charge in just 20 minutes!”
 DC fast charging is what is being discussed.
 DC fast charging locations are rare.
-In the Metro Boston area, there are less than 20 such locations shown on Google Maps.
-There are about 2 million registered vehicles in Metro Boston.
 Tesla has its own non-public network called Superchargers that can provide a very high rate of charge for its owners only, though this is about to change - slowly.

 Fast charging at airports for traveler parking never makes sense.
 It is a colossal waste of money.
-Parking an EV in an airport lot in a Level 2 charger spot and then boarding a plane is selfish, and the polar opposite of green low-carbon living.
+Parking an EV in an airport lot in a Level 2 charger spot and then boarding a plane is selfish and the polar opposite of green low-carbon living.
 Use rideshare or public transportation to get to an airport if you are trying to live green.

 Level 2 and Level 3 Chargers Can Be Extremely Expensive While Level 1 Is Affordable